 Creating Structured Content

-At MailChimp, we write two kinds of content: structured and unstructured.
+At Mailchimp, we write 2 kinds of content: structured and unstructured.
 Most of our technical and educational documents are structured, following standardized content templates.
 These templates make both writing and reading easier.
 They also help future-proof our documents, making it easier for developers to come in later and add semantic data to make the work reusable outside of where it was originally published.

 This section lays out when to use a structured content template and how to create a template of your own.

 While some content types are better served by a unique structure created by the writer, others lend themselves to a reusable structure.
 Blog posts, newsletter content, and most marketing copy are all examples of unstructured content that will vary from piece to piece.
 The more reusable your content might be, the more helpful a content template will be.